 We have entered into multiple supply agreements with GE Wind to manufacture wind blades from two manufacturing facilities in Juárez, Mexico and our Newton, Iowa manufacturing facility.
 Each of the supply agreements with GE Wind provide for a minimum number of wind blade sets to be purchased by GE Wind each year during the term, the schedule for which is established at the outset of the agreement.
 In return, we commit to dedicate a specific number of manufacturing lines to GE Wind for each of the years under the supply agreements.
 In August 2018, GE Wind agreed to extend our existing supply agreement for one of our Mexico manufacturing facilities by two years to 2022 and increased the number of wind blade manufacturing lines in that facility from three to five.
 In addition, GE Wind agreed to transition to a larger blade model in our Newton, Iowa plant in early 2019 and to eliminate its option to terminate its supply agreement at this location prior to its December 2020 expiration.
-In July 2020, GE Wind agreed to extend our existing supply agreement in one of our Mexico plants by two years to 2022 and our existing supply agreement in our Newton Iowa plant by one year to 2021 with an option to extend through 2022 and added one additional wind blade manufacturing line in Mexico to provide blades for GE Wind's turbine technologies in North America in 2021.
+In July 2020, GE Wind agreed to extend our existing supply agreement in our Newton Iowa plant by one year to 2021 with an option to extend through 2022 and added one additional wind blade manufacturing line in Mexico to provide blades for GE Wind's turbine technologies in North America in 2021.
 Unless otherwise terminated or renewed, our supply agreements with GE Wind are in effect until the end of 2021 for our Iowa facility and until the end of 2022 for our two Mexico facilities.
 In addition, either party may terminate these supply agreements upon a material breach by the other party which goes uncured for 30 days after written notice has been provided.